 The Camarena Silver features a robust flavor with notes of rich toasted agave and fresh green herbs, finished by hints of sweet vanilla, savory brown spices and black pepper that give it a graceful, warming finish.
 It’s a tequila you’ll want to sip twice, just to pick out the complexity of the different notes each time.

 4. Herradura Blanco Tequila

 BEST TO ENJOY WITH MEXICAN FOOD

 Is it Tuesday?
 Do you like Tacos?
 Let’s get for excited Taco Tuesday then!
-Herradura is an excellent choice because it brings a spicy after taste to it, which ads to the flavor of your meal.
-We suggest half a dozen crispy fish tacos and couple of these on the rocks.
+Herradura is an excellent choice because it brings a spicy after taste to it, which adds to the flavor of your meal.
+We suggest half a dozen crispy fish tacos and a couple of these on the rocks.
 Or, if you’re feeling particularly adventurous, trying taking a shot to settle your stomach after your meal.